Leap raises $17 million to help Indian students study abroad – TechCrunch

 “So the choice spectrum is really, really wide and you need experts who can help you make the right choice.
 This is the most important decision you or your family will make,” he said.

 Investors have spotted an opportunity in this space, too — and are backing Leap.
 The startup said on Tuesday that it has raised $17 million in its Series B round.
 The new financing round was led by Singapore-based Jungle Ventures, along with Sequoia Capital India and Owl Ventures.
-The startup has to-date raised $22.5 million.
+The startup has to date raised $22.5 million.

 The global pandemic prevented many Indian students from traveling abroad.
 This year, more than 700,000 students are estimated to leave India to pursue higher education.
 Leap co-founders said they are working to serve 150,000 of such students this year.

 Leap said it plans to deploy the fresh capital to expand its tech team and reach more geographies.
-The startup currently helps students join colleges in several countries including the U.S., Canada, UK, and Australia.
+The startup currently helps students join colleges in several countries, including the U.S., Canada, the U.K. and Australia.
 Singh said Leap is also looking to hire some tech and business talent.

-“2020 was a tough year for international education with Covid related travel restrictions.
+“2020 was a tough year for international education with COVID-related travel restrictions.
 We are impressed by the resilience of the Leap team during the last year, where not only have they served hundreds of students with their financing solutions but have also expanded with Leap Scholar providing counselling to thousands of Indian students looking to study abroad.
-This vertically integrated strategy has materially strengthened the moats for Leap,” said Ashish Agrawal, Principal at Sequoia India, which wrote its first check to Leap before the startup had a product.
+This vertically integrated strategy has materially strengthened the moats for Leap,” said Ashish Agrawal, principal at Sequoia India, which wrote its first check to Leap before the startup had a product.